TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. figure:: /Images/b-ExtbaseReference/figure-b-1.png
 	:align: center

-	Figure B-1: @todo add legend
+	Figure B-1: In the selection field for frontend plugins, the name which was defined in the file :file:`ext_tables.php` will be displayed

 .. sidebar:: Why two files?

-	You may wonder why you need to edit both ext_localconf.php and ext_tables.php to configure a plugin.
-The reason lays in the architecture of TYPO3: ext_localconf.php is evaluated in the frontend and ext_tables.php in the backend.
-Therefore, in ext_tables.php we add the entry to the plugin list (for the back end).
-In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file ext_localconf.php.
+	You may wonder why you need to edit both file :file:`ext_localconf.php` and file :file:`ext_tables.php` to configure a plugin.
+The reason lays in the architecture of TYPO3: file :file:`ext_localconf.php` is evaluated in the frontend and file :file:`ext_tables.php` in the backend.
+Therefore, in file :file:`ext_tables.php` we add the entry to the plugin list (for the back end).
+In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file file :file:`ext_localconf.php`.

 Furthermore, Extbase is clearing the TYPO3 cache automatically for update processes.
-This is called Automatic cache clearing.
+This is called *Automatic cache clearing*.
 This functionality is activated by default.
-If a domain object is inserted, changed or deleted, then the Cache of the corresponding page in which the object is located iscleared.
+If a domain object is inserted, changed or deleted, then the cache of the corresponding page in which the object is located is cleared.
-Additionally the setting of TSConfig TCEMAIN.clearCacheCmd is evaluated for this page.
+Additionally the setting of TSConfig ``TCEMAIN.clearCacheCmd`` is evaluated for this page.

 Figure B-2 is an example that is explained below: